Yen stands tall as Treasury curve shift drives rush to safety | MarketScreener

 In Asian trade, 10-year Treasury yields skidded to the lowest since September 2016 and 30-year Treasury yields fell to an all-time low of 1.9910%.

-Spot gold, which is usually bought in times of economic uncertainty, rose 0.3% toward the highest in six years.
+Spot gold, which is usually bought in times of economic uncertainty, rose 0.3% towards the highest in six years.

 Against the dollar, the Swiss franc <CHF=EBS> last traded at 0.9734, holding on to a 0.3% gain posted on Wednesday.